-“He (Scott D’Amore) said we want to build the women’s division and but the only thing is we only have an hour of programming and realistically it won’t happen for a little while and he said we want to bring you in and we want you to manage and they wanted to give me a prominent role, this was Jeff Jarrett and America’s Most Wanted and I said oh, I’d love to do that and I did that for over a year and that was really fun.
+Gail Kim: “He (Scott D’Amore) said we want to build the women’s division and but the only thing is we only have an hour of programming and realistically it won’t happen for a little while and he said we want to bring you in and we want you to manage and they wanted to give me a prominent role, this was Jeff Jarrett and America’s Most Wanted and I said oh, I’d love to do that and I did that for over a year and that was really fun.
 All the guys in that company were always so supportive of the women including women.

 “I would say that I’ve always been either a heel for a long time or a babyface for a long time.
 I’ve never really gone one year on and one year off.
-So it’s been a lengthy amount of time and I love the fact that I came in as a heel and I hadn’t been a heel for a really long time and I think before that (previous run in the company) a babyface for at least 4 years through TNA and WWE and it’s just easier to have a character honestly as a heel so, I loved the fact that I could work with the two best heels in the company when I first came in and find my stride and get in the zone with Karen Angle and Madison Rayne.
+So it’s been a lengthy amount of time.
+I love the fact that I came in as a heel and I hadn’t been a heel for a really long time.
+Before that (previous run in the company) a babyface for at least 4 years through TNA and WWE.
+It’s just easier to have a character.
+As a heel so, I loved the fact that I could work with the two best heels in the company when I first came in.
+I found my stride and get in the zone with Karen Angle and Madison Rayne.

-With TNA, they have always allowed me to vocalize that and show that through storylines and it was harder to do that in WWE with 3 minute matches and 6 girls going out there at once and there were no storylines virtually.
+With TNA, they have always allowed me to vocalize that and show that through storylines and it was harder to do that in WWE with 3-minute matches and 6 girls going out there at once and there were no storylines virtually.
 I did a lot of gimmick matches which is not really my cup of tea.
 When you’re uncomfortable on that kind of stage it shows.
 I just think it was a better fit here where they kind of let the girls come and do what their strengths were and for me it was wrestling.”

-How has TNA capitalized on #GiveDivasAChance?
+How has TNA/IMPACT Wrestling capitalized on #GiveDivasAChance?

 “I don’t think it’s ever really changed.
 The true wrestling fans that watch TNA Impact, I think they’ve always known.
 I don’t want to say they take it for granted in anyway but they always just know that TNA and Impact Wrestling are going to give them women’s wrestling.
 It’s almost like they want to see it in the WWE and this is why they are so vocal as well.
 I don’t know if anything really changed.